First Aid

 The 5 key components of the primary survey in major trauma are:

-• Check for Danger
+- Check for Danger

-• Check Response
+- Check Response

-• Check for Open Airway
+- Check for Open Airway

-• Check Breathing
+- Check Breathing

-• Check for Circulation
+- Check for Circulation

-What is primary survey and secondary survey?
+What are primary survey and secondary surveys?

 The primary and secondary surveys provide comprehensive and logical features of patient evaluation.
 While primary survey should always be carried out first and is designed to discover and further prevent life-threatening injuries.
 A secondary survey is intended to be carried out once the patient is somewhat stable and involves fact-finding regarding what might have happened to the patient.